 The Congolese within Léopold's private domain are subjected to greater controls.
 They can only trade with the state and are required to supply a set quota of rubber and of ivory, at a fixed, government-mandated price.
 They must provide 10% of their population as full-time, forced labourers and another 25% part-time.

 1887 - All land on which no one is actually living is declared "terres vacantes" (vacant) and appropriated by the state.

 1888 - In November Léopold issues three decrees.
 The first prohibits trade in arms, the second sets the terms for the employment of native workers, and the third establishes the Force Publique.
-The decree setting the terms of employment allows the workers to be indentured in terms of seven years to their employers.
+The decree setting the terms of employment allows the workers to be indentured for terms of seven years to their employers.

 Meanwhile, the construction of a railway line to bypass the 200 km unnavigable stretch of the Congo from Matadi inland to Stanley Pool begins, with the Congolese providing the labour.
 The railway is completed in 1898.

 1889 - On 18 November the 15 signatories to 1885's 'General Act of Berlin', along with Persia, gather on Léopold's invitation at the 'Conference of Brussels' to discuss further measures for the suppression of the slave trade on the African continent.